-- Midweek Magic — a free-entry weekly event, rewards a Rare or higher ICR from the Standard pool for each of the first two wins, which then make you eligible for a cosmetics code one can get from a local Magic store.
+- Midweek Magic — a free-entry weekly event, rewards a Rare or higher ICR from the Standard pool for each of the first two wins, and a cosmetic piece for the third one (the codes from stores program was discontinued).

 - Festivals — a series of paid-entry events happening for almost every set, awarding fancy card styles for the first 3 to 5 wins.

 The formats offered are numerous, among them:

 - Pauper — only cards existing at Common rarity on Arena are allowed.

 - Artisan — only Commons and Uncommons are allowed.

 - Singleton — only one copy of any card is allowed, except for basic lands.

 - Treasure — every turn each player gets a Treasure.

 - Other modifications also appeared, like drawing a card on casting instants and sorceries or Cascade triggering on first spell a turn.

 - Shakeup — Standard or Historic, but a number of most popular (“meta”) cards is banned.